-In 2019, 8.8 percent of county adults aged 20 and older had diabetes, a figure lower than the state rate of 9.8 percent.
+In 2019, 9.5 percent of county adults aged 20 and older had diabetes, a figure slightly lower than the state rate of 9.8 percent.
 Diabetes is a prevalent problem in the US, often indicating an unhealthy lifestyle and puts individuals at risk for further health issues.
-When looking at ZIP codes, rates shift.
-For example, ZIP 30104 had a diabetes diagnosis rate of ten percent.
+This figure has steadily grown over the years.
+Among the Medicare population, about 26 percent of beneficiaries have diabetes.